NVIDIA/nvmath-python/docs/sphinx/overview.rst

 .. note::

-    The decision to require explicit ``free`` calls for resource release is driven by the fact that Python's garbage collector can delay freeing object resources when the object goes out of scope or its reference count drops to zero.
+    The decision to require explicit ``free`` calls for resource release is driven by the fact that Python's garbage collector may delay freeing object resources when the object goes out of scope or its reference count drops to zero.
 For details, refer to the `__del__ method Python documentation
     <https://docs.python.org/3/reference/datamodel.html#object.__del__>`_.